How to prevent a cold

 7. Wash your hands (and clean your phone!)

-When cold and flu season hits, it's worth paying attention to your hygiene habits.
+When cold and flu season hits, it's worth paying attention to your hygiene.
 If you really want to dodge that cold, be scrupulous – wipe any shared keyboards and phones with an antiseptic wipe before use.
 Wash your hands frequently and keep them away from your face – especially your mouth and nose.

 8. Keep active

 Get out into the daylight as much as possible and keep physically active.
 Moderate exercise can help to support the immune system because it stimulates the production of white blood cells – the cells that defend us from illness.
-It's worth noting, however, that repeated excessive exercise can diminish the immune response, so stick to a moderate approach.
+It's worth noting, however, that repeated excessive exercise can diminish the immune response, so stick to moderate levels.

 9. Have a hot and cold shower